indica-mcf/Indica/doc/design.rst

 itself is in terms of what units are associated with a number.
 However, you may have multiple distinct quantities with the same units and an operation may require a specific one of those.
-It is desirable to be able to detect mistake arising from using the wrong quantity as quickly as possible.
-For this reason, operations on data define what they expects that data to be and to check this.
+It is desirable to be able to detect mistakes arising from using the wrong quantity as quickly as possible.
+For this reason, operations on data define what they expect that data to be and to check this.

 Beyond catching errors when using this software as a library or interactively at the command line, this technique will be valuable